BingoXuan/easy_ioc/README.md

 correctly.
 Different instance share same dependencies map, but access own dependencies privately.
 If you want to know more,

+### Is it easy to be tested?
+It is not just easy to be tested.
+It makes testing much easier.
+Think about use case as below
+1. a mono-repo application, need connecting db or loading config from file.
+2. an async application, an async object dependent on other async object.

 ## Example